Black Discharge: Should I Be Concerned?

-If you’re on hormonal birth control, you may notice some dark spotting mid-cycle.
+If you’re a woman on hormonal birth control, you may notice some dark spotting mid-cycle.
 This is because you might have a thinner uterine lining and may not get a regular period.
 Instead, you could just have some dark spotting.
-It can sometimes look like black vaginal discharge.
+It can sometimes look like black discharge.

 #13: Cervical Stenosis

 This is a serious problem that mostly occurs in older women and can cause some dark coloured discharge.
 It’s the narrowing of the cervix which can result in the slowing of menstrual flow.